j-navesx/spbd/README.md

 2. `Spark`
 3. `Spark Dataframes`
 4. `Spark SQL`
 5. `Hive`

-With this infrastructures we answer the following questions:
+With these infrastructures we answer the following questions:

 1. Which states have more/less monitors?
 2. Which counties have the best/worst air quality?
 3. Which states have the best/worst air quality in each year?